nswaswaJim/oahuv1/roundtop.md

 The goal for the day was to ride, so at this point it was mission mostly accomplished.
 But why not do a little hike while up at the trailhead?

 So I wandered off up Ualakaa trail.
 There is such a network of trails I'm not sure which trail I was on at any given time.
-But they are very well marked with signs and maps, impossible to get lost; very good easy trails, kind of place you can take people who don't hike much:
+But they are very well marked with signs and maps, impossible to get lost; very good easy trails, kind of place you can take people who don't hike much.
+Can hike in sandals:

 <p><img src="../oahuv1/images/puuualakaa/IMG_0980.JPG"   alt="ualakaa trail" height="300px" /></p>

-972 pano
-980 trail
-makikitrailsample

 Peaceful sounds on the quiet, easy trail:
 <p>